Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 a)MEASUREMENT, CONFORMATION & TYPE SECTION

-Your horse must be trained to stand quietly and calmly for around 30minutes whilst this section is completed.
+Your horse must be trained to stand quietly and calmly for around 30 minutes whilst you complete this section and it may be easier with a helper if possible.

 BAPSH expect the horse being assessed for conformation type and measurements to stand quietly and calmly whilst being looked at and measured.
-Any horse that cannot be measured will be dismissed and have to come back another time with a brand new application and full fee.
+Any horse that cannot be measured will not be assessed and have to come back another time with a brand new application and full fee.

 Here are the measurements that will be made and a description of where they are taken to and from on the horse

-Height at the withers: Measured from the highest point of the withers vertically down to the ground where the horse is standing.
+Height at the top of withers: Measured from the highest point of the withers vertically down to the ground where the horse is standing.

 - Height at point of croup: Measured from the highest point at the croup vertically down to the ground where the horse is standing.